Reading Time: 8 minutes 🍃

 Yep, it sure will.
 Scavengers such as rats, raccoons, weasels, coyotes, feral cats and dogs, and foxes can be attracted to rotting oyster meat in a compost heap and root through it.
 So make sure you scrape all the meat and tissue from your oyster shells before composting them.

 If these animals become used to coming to your yard for food, they can become bolder and harder to scare away.
-Once a predator no longer fears humans, they’re difficult, if not impossible, to be rid of and may become dangerous to pets and humansOpens in a new tab..
+Once a predator no longer fears humans, they’re difficult, if not impossible, to be rid of and may become dangerous to pets and humans.

 These are the kinds of animals you probably don’t want around, especially not medium-sized predators.
 If you’re a homesteader raising poultry, these predators can eat eggs, kill chicks, and kill grown chickens, too.